Next Goal Wins (2023 film)

-Next Goal Wins is a 2023 American sports comedy drama film directed by Taika Waititi, who co-wrote it with Iain Morris.
+Next Goal Wins is a 2023 sports comedy drama film directed by Taika Waititi, who co-wrote it with Iain Morris.
 Based on the 2014 documentary of the same name by Mike Brett and Steve Jamison, it stars Michael Fassbender as Thomas Rongen, with Oscar Kightley, Kaimana, David Fane, Rachel House, Beulah Koale, Will Arnett, and Elisabeth Moss.

 Next Goal Wins premiered at the Toronto International Film Festival on September 10, 2023, and was released in the United States on November 17, 2023, by Searchlight Pictures.

 Plot

 In 2001, the American Samoa national football team suffers a 0–31 defeat against Australia.
 Since then, the team goes through a long period without any notable victories.
 After yet another humiliating defeat at the 2011 Pacific Games, Tavita Taumua, head of the nation's football federation, announces that he will hire a new coach.
 Meanwhile in the United States, football coach Thomas Rongen has just been sacked by the American Soccer Federation.
 He is then offered to become the new coach for American Samoa.
 Because he doesn't want to live without a job, Rongen reluctantly accepts the offer.
 When Rongen begins his new job, he is frustrated by the players' lack of football skill and the islands' limited facilities.
-He also dislikes Jaiyah — a transgender (fa'afafine) defender — because he thinks Jaiyah lacks discipline and focus.
+He also dislikes Jaiyah — a transgender (faʻafāfine) defender — because he thinks Jaiyah lacks discipline and focus.
 Eventually, the two are involved in a minor brawl after Rongen taunts Jaiyah by calling her by her legal birth name.

 Jaiyah later visits Rongen's house to apologize and the two agree to forgive each other.
 With Jaiyah's help, Rongen travels around the islands to recruit new faces for the squad.
 Rongen changes his training approach and begins to show more respect toward the American Samoan players and staff.
 Although they lack football skill and have to work at multiple jobs, they are still passionate enough to do everything to support the national team.
 Four weeks after Rongen's first arrival in American Samoa, the team are finally ready to play their first competitive match under Rongen against Tonga in a FIFA World Cup qualification match.
 Rongen chooses Jaiyah as the captain for this match.
 American Samoa start the match well.
 However, the pressure begins to affect the American Samoa players after Rongen repeatedly yells, and throws a tantrum in front of his players.
 Eventually, Tonga are able to score first after intercepting a misplaced American Samoan pass.
 The first half ends with Tonga leading 1–0.